 Southwest Virginia Agriculture Summit

-Southwest Virginia Community College in partnership with the Virginia Coalfield Economic Development Authority will host a regional agriculture summit on Wednesday, October 25 from 8:30 to noon at the Charles King Community Center.
-The purpose of the gathering will be to announce the findings of the Virginia Tech Office of Economic Development strategic planning study for agricultural economic development opportunities in the region.
+Southwest Virginia Community College in partnership with the Virginia Coalfield Economic Development Authority hosted a regional agriculture summit on Wednesday, October 25 at the Charles King Community Center.
+The initial findings of the Virginia Tech Office of Economic Development strategic planning study for agricultural economic development opportunities in the region were announced and discussed.

-The summit will be open to local and regional agricultural stakeholders, including farmers, landowners, capital investors and funding providers, economic development specialists and educators.
-In addition to the presentation of the Virginia Tech analysis, a final round of data collection based upon round table discussions during the event will be captured to complete the Virginia Tech study.
+The summit participants included local and regional agricultural stakeholders, including farmers, landowners, capital investors and funding providers, economic development specialists and educators.

 For more information please call 276.964.7244 or email: email@example.com.